jawhiteley/dotsync/README.md

 dotsync
 =======

+_Modified by Jonathan Whiteley <<jawhiteley@me.com>>.
+I have kept these modifications in a separate branch to allow easier updates from the original project (this branch can be rebased as necessary)._

 dotsync keeps your local dotfiles in sync with a git repository and keeps multiple remote machines in sync, either with them pulling from the git repo or pushed via rsync